About Rock Point

 Since 1855, Rock Point has served as a unique center of the Episcopal Church in Vermont, welcoming friends and neighbors attracted to its natural beauty and its peaceful, quiet, and social embrace.
 Each year, nearly 10,000 people come to Rock Point, finding a place to walk, seek solitude, learn, play, sing, pray, think, share, and be.

-Rock Point, a property of the Episcopal Church in Vermont, serving as a home for the Bishop and a place for education, is dedicated to the Christian mission “to restore all things to unity with God and each other in Christ.”
+Rock Point, a property of the Episcopal Church in Vermont, serving as home for the diocese and a place for education, is dedicated to the mission to “inspire journeys toward wholeness of self, community,and the natural world.”
 Rock Point seeks to express its mission through the following:

 To be a welcoming sanctuary of spirituality, creativity, community, education, training, and environmental stewardship.

 Rock Point partners and friends are committed to re-creation, conservation, and education.
 These commitments are demonstrated through our Mission and Vision.

 Rock Point offers over two miles of walking and hiking trails and 130 acres of privately owned land along the shores of Lake Champlain, available for public use (see guidelines).
 This serene land provides reflection, inspiration, and a sense of renewal for those who visit.
 Rock Point is also the location of the historic Bishop's House, which was built in 1895 by Vermont's third Episcopal bishop, the Rt.
 Rev. Arthur C. A. Hall, and has served as home for subsequent bishops.
 Additionally, the Diocesan Office of the Episcopal Church in Vermont is located at Rock Point and provides a wide range of ministry support to Episcopal congregations statewide.